 Eresources are resources such as books, journals and databases that you use online.
 You will usually be asked to log in with your domain username and password.

-Yes, many eresources can be used on these devices.
+Yes, most eresources can be used on mobile devices.
 Increasingly, many have responsive websites which can be used equally successfully on any device.
-You may need to download an app.
-Follow the onscreen instructions.
-However, if you have any difficulty contact your librarian.
+Some require you to download an app.
+If you have any difficulty using an eresoure on your mobile device contact your librarian for asssiatnce.

 The library pays for these resources and usually the licence agreement restricts access to GCU staff and students.

-You can search for articles, books and more by using Discover
+You can search for articles, books and more using Discover.

 - when you don't know where to begin your search